 Rusted metal shingles or panels

-Do you live in a region of the country that’s susceptible to hail storms, hurricanes, or tornadoes?
+Do you live in a region of the country that is susceptible to hailstorms, hurricanes, or tornadoes?

 Roof Replacement Cost

 Of course, the cost of getting a new roof is one of the biggest considerations for homeowners when it comes to a reroof vs. repair.